 The Comptroller will not process cigarette stamp orders on half-day or full-day holidays.

 For a conventional package of 20 cigarettes, the tax is $1.41 per pack.
 For a package of 25 cigarettes, the tax is $1.7625 per pack. ($70.50 per 1,000 cigarettes weighing three pounds or less per 1,000. $72.60 per 1,000 cigarettes weighing more than three pounds per 1,000.)

-Manufacturers and Distributors, monthly: last day of the month following the end of the calendar month.
-Reports must be submitted by the last day of the month for the preceding month's activity.
+Manufacturers and Distributors report monthly on the last day of the month for the preceding month’s activity.